-The menu also offers Lor Ark – duck confit with caramelised spiced plums and oranges in cinnamon, star anise, cloves and nutmeg; Hong Bak Lamb of prime New Zealand shank sous vide for 48 hours and served in its jus (traditional Hong Bak is cooked with pork in a light Nyonya kurma); and Grilled Snapper marinated in a spice paste and wrapped in a banana leaf, grilled over charcoal flame.
+The menu also offers Lor Ark – duck confit with caramelised spiced plums and oranges in cinnamon, star anise, cloves and nutmeg; Hong Bak Lamb of prime New Zealand shank sous vide for 48 hours and served in its jus (traditional Hong Bak is cooked with pork in a light Nyonya kurma); and Grilled Snapper marinated in a spice paste and wrapped in a banana leaf, grilled over a charcoal flame.

 A must-try among the mains, which I had on my previous visit, is the chargrilled Chicken Kapitan.
-The aromas of the curried sauce work very well with slight smokiness of the barbequed meat.
+The aromas of the curried sauce work very well with the slight smokiness of the barbequed meat.
 This dish reminds me very much of Ayam Percik but with a very distinct Kapitan identity.

-To accompany the mains, we had sautéed market fresh selection of greens and Sambal Goreng – french beans and baby corn, lemongrass, shallots and belachan coconut cream, with cashewnuts.
+To accompany the mains, we had sautéed market fresh selection of greens and Sambal Goreng – french beans and baby corn, lemongrass, shallots and belachan coconut cream, with cashew nuts.

 Nyonya Tang Yuen, glutinous rice balls coloured blue with bunga telang (blue pea flower) were filled not with crushed peanuts and sugar but grated coconut cooked in brown palm syrup (recognisable in the classic green ‘onde onde’).
 The bite-size tang yean sat in warm coconut cream with slivers of young coconut flesh awaiting our indulgence.
-A brilliant merriment of coconut in three different forms – cream, grated and slivers.
+This is a brilliant merriment of coconut in three different forms – cream, grated and slivers.

-Now, let us pause and take a moment to appreciate the grand dining room itself that is very much apart of the entire dining experience.
+Now, let us pause and take a moment to appreciate the grand dining room itself that is very much a part of the entire dining experience.
 The Kebaya dining room is lavish, richly decorated in grandeur with geometric tiled floor, marble tables, a teak Art Deco bar and floor-to-ceiling glass cabinets showcasing priceless antique kam cheng.

 Much of the sublime beauty of the Kebaya dining room and at large, Seven Terraces is due to the vision of Chris as well as Karl Steinberg.
 Together, they have converted a row of seven C19th Anglo-Chinese terraces into a romantic, beautiful and timeless retreat that successfully captures and celebrates the spirit of Penang and its unique Peranakan culture.